Castlevania: Order of Shadows

 While conceptually a Metroidvania game on mobile phones could work (as we noted, both Aria and Dawn had marginally successful ports), Order of Shadows is a rather flawed title.
 The game was too simple, too easy for modern fans' tastes, and the graphics and sound weren't up to par for even the more current modern, portable titles.
 These were odd flaws as other comparable games for the era (the aforementioned mobile Aria and Dawn, which came out in the next two years) look much better than this title.
 The game seems like it's trying to Game Boy Advance-levels of graphics, but the phones either didn't have the processing power to match the GBA's capabilities, or simply Konami Mobile wasn't up to the task building this title the right way.

 Certainly Konami had the right idea in trying to make a new Castlevania game for phones.
 That said, Order of Shadows was simply not their best effort.
-It's slow, it's plodding, its muddy looking, and it lacks the thrill of the mainline series.
-Konami seems to have understood this as, after the release of Order of Shadows, Konami took the franchise away from their internal Mobile group and passed the reins off to Glu Mobile, Inc. for development of the two Sorrow titles.
+It's slow, it's plodding, it's muddy looking, and it lacks the thrill of the mainline series.
+Konami seemingly to have understood that as, after the release of Order of Shadows, Konami took the franchise away from their internal Mobile group and passed the reins off to Glu Mobile, Inc. for development of the two Sorrow titles.

 Of course, then Konami has pushed the series towards mobile-only (well, and erotic gambling machines), so even as flawed as it Order of Shadows feels like a harbinger of what to expect for the series going forward, as a mobile-only series to pull in a few bucks for Konami on the side.